jamunjar-logo

 Excess Belly Fat

-Visceral fat — the harmful fat that accumulates around the major organs — is one of the most telling signs of underlying metabolic dysfunction.
+Visceral fat — the harmful fat that accumulates around the major organs — is one of the more directly measurable signs on this list, because waist circumference is itself one of the five clinical criteria used to assess metabolic risk, not just a visible symptom.
 Its presence is linked to increased insulin resistance, elevated inflammation, a higher risk of coronary artery disease and fatty liver disease, and a tendency toward hormonal imbalances.
-Waist circumference is therefore one of the most clinically meaningful measurements in a metabolic health assessment.
+The connection between visceral fat and liver health is particularly important — read more in our guide on how the liver drives weight gain and fatty liver disease.

 Poor Sleep Quality

-Metabolic dysfunction and poor sleep quality affect each other in both directions.
-As sleep quality declines, the hormones that regulate appetite become disrupted, cravings increase, insulin resistance worsens, stress hormones rise, and weight gain tendencies intensify.
+Metabolic dysfunction and poor sleep quality can affect each other in both directions: as sleep quality declines, the hormones that regulate appetite become disrupted, cravings increase, insulin resistance can worsen, and weight gain tendencies intensify.
 Individuals with metabolic syndrome have a notably high incidence of sleep disorders, including sleep apnea.
+That said, poor sleep has plenty of non-metabolic causes too — stress, screen use, room temperature, and untreated sleep apnea among them — so it is a marker worth tracking alongside the others, not a diagnosis in itself.

 Constant Hunger and Sugar Cravings